 Four days ago, I was on Discovery Channel and saw a perhaps, overly repeated documentary about monks in China and was intrigued with the lives they live.
 It is not something unusual per say, considering I have travelled to some parts of Thailand and Japan and China and visited myriads of temples.
 Our tour guide would explain to us beforehand, “The monks here are able to break bricks with their forehead,” she said, and I thought of how disturbingly cool that was.
 “I heard monks could fly,” she paused while trying to conjure up words to entertain an idiot, “Um..
 Maybe not that kind of monk.”

 And perhaps, that would explain my odd desire to search for the book I once caught a glimpse on a bookshelf of a few bookstores years ago, “The Monk Who Sold His Ferrari.”
 I am sure it is a famous read, after all, it had sat on the ‘Best-selling’ bookshelves for as long as I could remember.
-I had not the faintest interest to even touch the book when I saw it before my eyes.
+I had not the faintest interest to even touch the book when I saw it.
 I thought, perhaps it is a bit too predictable – probably some rich guy who had it all and sold off his Ferrari because he wasn’t happy with his life.
 I was right, except, it is so much more than that.
 I find it, as cliché as it sounds, ‘life-changing’.
 At least, for me.
 It only took me a day to finish the book and I realised, at that very moment, that that was it.
 My awakening, or my Satori.
 The push I never thought I needed but it felt more like a slap-off-the-chair kind of thing.

 I realised the complacency in my life so far.
-I had been rather demotivated and lost my creative juice along the way (if I had any).
+I had been rather demotivated and lost my creative juice along the way (if I even had any).
 I had lost my passion to write.
 Despite having strangers telling me occasionally about how they value my writing I felt that was more like a sympathy or a lie.
 I felt that nobody really cared about what I had to say and despite being told that writing is a talent, I genuinely believe that anyone can write.
 As I read the book, I realised how I was no longer certain of the purpose of my life, my goals and my dreams, my passion.
 Perhaps I had lost all my dreams the moment I became an adult.
 What is it that I love doing?
 I used to love writing, photography, and perhaps, I still do.
 I felt that I was longing for something but I wasn’t sure what that was (perhaps I still am, I mean it has only been four days).
 Every time I look at someone talking about something with their eyes lit up, I can’t help but to feel envious to see such excitement so palpable i can almost touch it.
 I want that too, I would say to myself.
 I want to know what it is like to love something so passionately.

 “Find out what you truly love to do and direct all your energy towards doing it.
 Your passion must improve or serve the lives of others.
 Once you’ve discovered your purpose, you’ll wake up with limitless reservoir of energy and enthusiasm and peace”